 Mind supports personal recovery and promotes well-being.

-Consistent with Victorian Government policy and legislation, Mind Australia abides by Information Privacy Principles regarding information handling practices.
+Consistent with Victorian Government and Federal Government policy and legislation, Mind Australia abides by the Australian Privacy Principles regarding information handling practices.
 Any information provided, including identification of individuals, will be used only for the purpose intended and where confidentiality is required, information will be retained as such unless otherwise required by law.

 Visitor logs that may be kept are used on this site for statistical purposes only.
 No attempt will be made to identify specific users or their browsing activity.
 De-identified information from these logs may be used to update and improve the Mind site.